ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows two children walking on a concrete path surrounded by greenery.
-The child on the left is wearing a white t-shirt, a patterned skirt with zigzag stripes, and flip-flops, while carrying a stick over their shoulder.
-The child on the right is wearing an orange shirt and black shorts, walking barefoot.
-The stick they are carrying has a yellow bucket hanging from it.
-The background features lush green trees and plants, suggesting a natural or rural setting.
+The image shows two children outdoors, standing on a paved path surrounded by green foliage.
+The child on the left is a girl wearing a white T-shirt and a chevron-patterned skirt with colors including black, white, and shades of blue.
+She is holding one end of a stick resting on her shoulder.
+The child on the right is a boy wearing an orange T-shirt and black shorts.
+Both children are barefoot.
+They are carrying a yellow bucket, which is suspended by a rope or handle from the stick resting on the girl's shoulder.

-There is no visible text in the image.
-The layout is simple, focusing on the two children and the path they are walking on, with the greenery creating a natural and calm backdrop.
-This image could be illustrating themes such as community, resourcefulness, or rural life as part of an annual development report.
+There is no visible text or written information in the image.
+The setting appears natural and rural, suggesting themes of daily life, water collection, or community development, which fits well into an annual development report context.
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p25_img1.jpeg)